OxfordCityCouncil/OxfordCityCouncil.github.io/_drafts/collaboration-is-difficult-let-s-do-more-of-it.md

 The key learning points from this were;

 * we would need at least one day with everyone together in the same room at a kick-off meeting to ensure expectations are common and everyone understands what is required of them as a participant
-* Discovery projects are predominantly about user research and its findings rather than evaluation of tech choices; it’s about properly understanding the problem to be solved rather than going straight to solution
+* Discovery projects are predominantly about user research and its findings rather than evaluation of tech choices; it’s about properly understanding the problem to be solved rather than going straight to a solution
 * Trying to achieve too much with the project could test the capacity of any supplier and undermine the value of what we get out of it.
 * Showing the value of the project is important – the business case for spending the money must stack up.
 Just exploring for the sake of it won’t be robust enough as a reason.
 * Even if we write the best proposal for a supplier they may still not go for it if